levi-wolfssl/wolfssl/fuzz/README.md

 All three parts must be placed in the same directory, but separate from any other fuzz target.
 The name of this directory will be the name of the fuzz target.
-There are no exceptions; failure to comply with this will prevent your fuzz target from being found by OSS-Fuzz.
+There are no exceptions; failure to comply with this will prevent your fuzz target from being exported to OSS-Fuzz by `export_targets.sh`.

 The only required part is the source code; options files and corpora may be omitted, though it is recommended that you at least also include a corpus.

 The fourth, extra optional part is the dictionary.
 You can read more about how to use or include them in [the OSS-Fuzz documentation][dict].
-If you wish to include one, create a file ending in ".dict" in the root directory of this repository, then add a line like this to the options file for the fuzz target that will use it:
+If you wish to include one, create a file ending in ".dict" in `wolfssl/fuzz`, then add a line like this to the options file for the fuzz target that will use it:

 ```
 [libfuzzer]
 dict = my_dictionary.dict
 ```

-Note that dictionaries are found relative to the root directory of this repository.
+Note that dictionaries are found relative to `wolfssl/fuzz`.
 Do not use relative or absolute paths, simply the name of the file.

 ### <a name="target_src">Source Code</a>